pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 Need OpenTX 2.3.9 or above.
 Located on the radio SD card under \SCRIPTS\TOOLS.

 Notes:
-- Menu is used to cycle through the detected sensors.
+- Menu/MDL/Model is used to cycle through the detected sensors.
 - It's normal to lose the telemetry feed while using the text mode configuration.
 Telemetry will resume properly if the script is exited by doing a short press on the exit button.

 [![Text mode video](https://img.youtube.com/vi/81wd8NlF3Qw/0.jpg)](https://www.youtube.com/watch?v=81wd8NlF3Qw)